2025 Australian federal budget

-The 2025 Australian federal budget was presented on 25 March 2025 by Treasurer Jim Chalmers.
+An Australian federal budget was presented on 25 March 2025 by Treasurer Jim Chalmers.
 The budget dictated how the Australian Government would allocate an estimated across the various departments of the federal government and to the state and territory governments.
 It was the fourth federal budget handed down by the Labor Party since their victory in 2022 and the last to be handed down before the 2025 federal election in May.

 Prior announcements

 Prior to the budget speech by the treasurer, certain policies were announced, including a return to deficits and further power bill relief worth $150 for every bill payer, as well as a boost to funding for Medicare bulk-billing services worth $8.5 billion, additional Medicare urgent-care clinics, cheaper medicines through the Pharmaceutical Benefits Scheme (PBS) with this policy measure worth $689 million, and a cut to HECS-HELP debts for students worth $500 million, creating a permanent free TAFE system.

 Additionally, the government will spend $9.2 billion on social and affordable housing, an expansion of the government's help to buy scheme — in this scheme the government will part own your home with the option to buy back that equity — with the changes to be worth $800 million and the total policy measure to cost $6.3 billion, the activity test requirement for childcare to be abolished, $7.2 billion to go towards upgrading the Bruce Highway in Queensland, $2 billion for green aluminium, $2.4 billion on a support package for the Whyalla Steelworks that entered voluntary administration in February, a $1 billion boost to defence spending, $45 million for spy agencies, $272 million on Australian-made radar systems, $650 million for long-range missiles, $262 million for the infrastructure needed to support the development of the AUKUS nuclear submarines, a freeze to the draught beer excise for two years from August which will lose the budget about $200 million in tax revenue, $2.9 million for a yet-to-be announced response for the ACCC's report into the supermarket sector.